 Yellow-Bellied Sapsucker Identification

 Its upright posture, stout, thick, straight bill, and stiff, forked tail immediately identify this bird as a woodpecker, but birders should pay close attention to other field marks to properly identify the yellow-bellied sapsucker.
 Males have a black-and-white striped face with a red forehead and crown, as well as a red throat with a thick black border.
-The upperparts are barred black and white, with darker, less marked wings that show one bold white patch starting at the shoulder and extending down the wing.
+The upperparts are barred black and white, with darker, less marked wings that show one bold white slash-like patch starting at the shoulder and extending down the wing.
 That patch is also boldly visible on the upperwings in flight.
 The rump is white, and the black tail has white barring on the central feathers.
 The underparts are paler and mottled black and white, but may appear grayish with a yellow-buff wash.
 The heaviest markings are on the flanks, and the intensity and extent of the yellow varies.

 Females are similar to males but may show a buff wash on the back.
 The female's throat is white and the crown may be paler than on males.
 On both genders, the eyes are dark and the legs and feet are gray-black.

 Juveniles are similar to adults but less boldly marked, lacking any red and with less distinct markings on the face.
 A buff-brown wash is visible on the head and back, and the black throat border may be absent or incomplete.
+Juveniles also show a scaly appearance on the breast and flanks.

 While these woodpeckers are generally silent, they do have a nasal mewing or squawking call that may be either short or can be drawn out with a slight wavering at the end.
 The drumming pattern is irregular and lasts 4-6 seconds.
 Yellow-bellied sapsuckers will drum on metal surfaces such as signs, gutters, or vents to increase the resonance and more broadly proclaim their territory.